BRIEF-Open Door to offer off-floor distribution of 200,000 shares

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-* Says it to offer an off-floor distribution of 200,000 shares on Tokyo Stock Exchange from Nov.
-29 to Dec.
-2
+* Says it plans to offer an off-floor distribution of 200,000 shares of its stock at the price of 3,161 yen per share, on the Tokyo Stock Exchange on Nov.
+29

-* Says the limitation for purchase the distribution is up to 100 shares for each customer
+* Says the limitation for purchase of the distribution is up to 100 shares for each customer

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)